Cooking On The Ranch

 Storage:

 • This homemade Mexican restaurant style salsa will keep nicely in the fridge for a couple of weeks, if it lasts that long.
-It makes about four cups.
+It makes about three cups.
 I like to store it in a Mason style jar.

 Mexican Restaurant Salsa Recipe